An Ecosystem of Services for FAIR Computational Workflows: Abstract

-In this chapter, we will introduce the FAIR principles for workflows, the connections between FAIR workflows, and the FAIR ecosystems in which they live, using the EOSC-Life Collaboratory as a concrete example.
-We will also introduce other community efforts that are easing the ways that workflows are shared and reused by others, and we will discuss how the variations in different workflow settings impact their FAIR perspective.
+Here, we introduce the \MakeUppercase{FAIR} Principles for workflows and connect \MakeUppercase{FAIR} workflows with the \MakeUppercase{FAIR} ecosystems they inhabit with the EOSC-Life Collaboratory as a concrete example.
+We also introduce other community efforts that are easing the ways that workflows are shared and reused by others, and we discuss how the variations in different workflow settings impact their \MakeUppercase{FAIR} perspectives.